Drabble: History

 The concept is said to have originated in UK science fiction fandom in the 1980s; the 100-word format was established by the Birmingham University SF Society, taking a term from Monty Python's 1971 Big Red Book.
 In the book, "Drabble" was described as a word game where the first participant to write a novel was the winner.
 In order to make the game possible in the real world, it was agreed that 100 words would suffice.
-French writer Félix Fénéon may be considered as a precursor with his nouvelles en trois lignes (three lines short stories), inspired by new items.
+French writer Félix Fénéon may be considered as a precursor with his nouvelles en trois lignes (three-line short stories), inspired by news items.

 In drabble contests, participants are given a theme and a certain amount of time to write.
 (For example, Wilfrid Laurier University conducted a "100 Words Centennial Drabble Contest" in commemoration of its 100th anniversary in 2011, in which contestants were asked to write about "inspiration, leadership or purpose".)
 Drabble contests, and drabbles in general, are popular in science fiction fandom and in fan fiction.
 Beccon Publications published three volumes, The Drabble Project (1988) and Drabble II: Double Century (1990), both edited by Rob Meades and David Wake, and Drabble Who (1993), edited by David J. Howe and David Wake.